yannickLega/nextDjEvents/README.md

 ## About

-this is a learning project
+this is a learning project for learning basics of strapi

+## Getting Started

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Getting Started

 First, run the development server: